 This map is periodically updated by the mission team as Curiosity drives on its way to the base of Mount Sharp.

 Numbering of the dots along the line indicate the sol number of each drive.
 North is up.
-From Sol 2027 to Sol 2030, Curiosity had driven a straight line distance of about 44.65 feet (13.61 meters).
-Since touching down in Bradbury Landing in August 2012, Curiosity has driven 11.69 miles (18.81 kilometers).
+The scale bar is 1 kilometer (~0.62 mile).
+From Sol 2311 to Sol 2313, Curiosity had driven a straight line distance of about 127.94 feet (38.99 meters), bringing the rover's total odometry for the mission to 12.53 miles (20.16 kilometers).

 The base image from the map is from the High Resolution Imaging Science Experiment Camera (HiRISE) in NASA's Mars Reconnaissance Orbiter.